 Calling all astronauts!
 Follow along with the National Aeronautics and Space Exploration (NASA) and its astronauts as they explore space and cover all things space-related.
 Delve into its series on #AskNASA, where scientists answer questions on what the moon is made out of (no, unfortunately, it’s not made of cheese), and EZScience, where kids can learn how state-of-the-art equipment can help humankind search for habitable planets in and beyond our universe.

 If the tweens can’t get enough of the BBC documentaries of animals in the wild, or the different cultures and traditions of people around the world, then pop on BBC Earth Unplugged and watch short films on the incredible world we live in.
 It’s also truly fascinating to explore and learn the behaviours of animals in their natural habitats up close and personal.
 This is the YouTube educational content we’re looking for!

-(No) thanks to the worldwide pandemic, many parents are having to homeschool their kids and are hard-pressed for finding ideas.
+(No) thanks to the worldwide pandemic, many parents have to homeschool their kids and are hard-pressed to find ideas.
 But, Google and YouTube have partnered up to create Teach from Home, an online resource for teachers and parents with information and tools to help educate their kids at home.
 In particular, YouTube’s Learn@Home platform has tons of learning channels for all kids regardless of age – from preschoolers and kindergarteners to tweens and teens, too.
 For example, the little ones can learn a new language thanks to Duolingo, improve their understanding of maths and science or even learn about world history.
-Learn@Home even has fun DIY and indoor activities for the kiddos to pick out, and a wealth of other suggestions if you need more recommendations.
+Learn@Home even has fun DIY and indoor activities for the kiddos to pick out and a wealth of other suggestions if you need more recommendations.
 Definitely handy for the days to come!